biopragmatics/bioregistry/README.md

 assert bioregistry.get_n2t_iri('chebi', '24867') == 'https://n2t.net/chebi:24867'
 ```

-If you're not sure which to choose, use `bioregistry.get_link` and it will pick the best one for you.
 Each of these functions could also return `None` if there isn't a provider available or if the prefix
 can't be mapped to the various resources.